ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 I know that the latter sounds some kind of unlikely, but I didn't mention it without reason!
-It turns out the bss segment is executable and because it's our lucky day, the username we get asked for at the beginning is stored exactly there, with a size of 64 bytes:
+It turns out the bss segment is executable and because it's our lucky day, the username we get asked for at the beginning is stored exactly in there, with a max. size of 64 bytes:

 	:> is~nickname
 	vaddr=0x0804a520 paddr=0x00001520 ord=095 fwd=NONE sz=64 bind=GLOBAL type=OBJECT name=nickname